Gilgamech/CrudRest/README.md

     5. notes:
     6. Data:

-The Action can hold numerous URIs.
+The Putfile Action can hold numerous URIs.
 Currently only Round Robin load balancing is available, but weighed and other types are planned.
 For traditional load balancing, these would be internal locations, such as https://server1/ and https://server2/.
 External URIs with very different pages are being used here mostly for demonstration.

 ## In-memory source